Parshwa11/Jewelary/README.md

 steps to start the project in local system

+to install the dependencies head over to main root folder and type the following command (npm i) in CLI ==> This will install the dependencies of backend now to install the dependencies of frontend head over to frontend folder and type (npm i)

 to start backend server : go to backend folder and write the follwing command ( npm run dev ) into cli Command
 now your backend will start on port no 4000